 In June, the Government of Mongolia and the UN signed the UN Development Assistance Framework (UNDAF) for 2017-2021, to guide UN support in the country over the next five years and support Mongolia in translating its SDV into action.
 Fourteen UN agencies will work together to roll out $79 million in joint initiatives that will encourage programmes and policies to tackle poverty, boost jobs, and protect Mongolia’s natural resources and environment.

 However, private sector contributions are also essential, through public-private partnerships, technology and capital.
 The UN estimates that two-thirds of the funds needed to meet SDGs globally must come from corporations.
 Consequently, encouraging FDI through stable and conducive policy environments is critical.

 Mongolia’s potential is great – it has the natural and human resources needed to develop rapidly in the years to come.
-What is needed is the right public policy mix and prioritising government as well as private sector investments behind the SDGs to make development inclusive, equitable and sustainable so that all Mongolians can benefit from the nation’s progress.
+What is needed is the right public policy mix and prioritised government as well as private investments into the SDGs to make development inclusive, equitable and sustainable so that all Mongolians can benefit from the nation’s progress.
 The UN stands ready to support Mongolia in this journey.